If you’re looking to take a class at another institution and want to see how it transfers to Hope, start with our

 - INCOMING FIRST-YEAR AND TRANSFER STUDENTS

 Check TES to see how the classes you have taken will transfer back to Hope.
-If any of the classes you took are not listed in TES, we will evaluate them when we receive your official transcript.
+If any of the classes you took are not listed in TES, you can contact the Registrar's Office with your course information to start the evaluation processs.
+Otherwise, we will evaluate them when we receive your official transcript.
 Official transcripts should be sent to Admissions as part of your application process.
 Once you are admitted, Admissions will send your transcript to the Registrar’s Office for evaluation.

 If you are currently taking classes at another college, make sure you send your final official transcript to us, so that we can place the credit on your record.
 We cannot award credit for ungraded, in-progress courses.

 - COURSES AND CREDITS